CarSomma/moko_pipeline/README.md

 - **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python.
 [FastAPI Documentation](https://fastapi.tiangolo.com)
-- PyMongo: A Python driver for MongoDB.
+- **PyMongo**: A Python driver for MongoDB.
 [PyMongo Documentation](https://pymongo.readthedocs.io/en/stable/)
-- Docker: A platform for building, sharing, and running containerized applications.
+- **Docker**: A platform for building, sharing, and running containerized applications.
 [Docker Documentation](https://docs.docker.com)
-- Dlt: is an open-source library that you can add to your Python scripts to load data from various and often messy data sources into well-structured, live datasets.
+- **Dlt**: is an open-source library that you can add to your Python scripts to load data from various and often messy data sources into well-structured, live datasets.
 [Dlt](https://dlthub.com/docs/intro)

 ## Further Feature